 Most people don't go all out with their appearance every day, but knowing you have the potential to look a lot better can make you feel a bit more secure when you're not as dolled up.
 When you look in the mirror after you've just got out of bed, rather than telling yourself you're inherently frumpy, you can see yourself as a more attractive person who temporarily looks worse because you haven't taken some time to get rid of your bedhead and put on some real clothes.

-If you've never done so, it can be eye-opening to really get dressed up and see what your peak attractiveness is.
+If you've never done so, it can be eye opening to really get dressed up and see what your peak attractiveness is.
 You may not be aware of how good you can look under the right circumstances.
 If you want to go the extra mile, get dressed up, and then have professional photos taken.
 Not only can this boost your confidence, but it can also take away some of the mystique of unattainably hot public figures when you see firsthand how the same tricks can work on you.

 Look back and really question the negative comments you got about your appearance in the past

 A lot of our look-related insecurities form because of things other people say about us.
 Again, I won't try to paint an unrealistically rosy picture.
 Sometimes these comments are accurate, though still mean-spirited.
-Like someone might get teased for having an overbite when they really did have one.
+Like someone might get teased for having an overbite when they really do have one.
 At other times the comments people made were wrong, but we believed them at the time, and haven't questioned them since.
 Children tend to unskeptically accept the things they hear about themselves.
-Like you may have gone all your life believing your normal-sized head was too big, because of one random insult someone made to you in the fourth grade.
+Like you may have gone all your life believing your normal sized head was too big, because of one random insult someone made to you in the fourth grade.

 Go back over the comments people made about your appearance and give them more scrutiny.
 Some of them may clearly turn out to be wrong when you really think about them for a few seconds ("My aunt said I was fat, but looking back I was a totally normal weight at the time.")
 Also, dig into people's possible motives.
 Even if they correctly pointed out a minor flaw you have, they may have made it out to be worse than it was ("Sure, I was slightly chubby as a kid, but my mom's comments were more about her own eating issues than about how I looked."; "Yeah, I have a small gap in my front teeth, but no one else has ever said anything about it.
-The person who did was only trying to hurt my feelings.")
+The bully who did was only trying to hurt my feelings.")

 Learn to use your body effectively in other ways

 People who dislike their looks can have a strained relationship with their bodies in general, and mainly see them as a source of stress and disappointment.
 You may come to like your body more if you do more with it than view it as a means for looking cute to strangers or not.
 For one, try more physical and creative activities.
 Push yourself and learn what your body is capable of.
 Try to find a physical skill you're naturally good at.
-That can help you view your physique in a more positive, well-rounded light (e.g., "I'm really lanky, which makes rock climbing way easier")
+That can help you view your physique in a more positive, well-rounded light (e.g., "I'm really lanky, which makes rock climbing way easier.")